 British Studies H382

-British Studies (H382) is available for those students requiring 300 level credit.
+British Studies (BRIT H382) is available for those students requiring 300 level credit.
 It explores the ways in which Britain and Ireland have been mapped, imagined, constructed, and described.
-Alongside the main lecture and seminar program (H282), the H382 classes provide both an intellectual challenge and an opportunity for students to pursue a more detailed and analytical study of the key themes of the British Studies course.
+Alongside the main lecture and seminar program (BRIT H282), the BRIT H382 classes provide both an intellectual challenge and an opportunity for students to pursue a more detailed and analytical study of the key themes of the British Studies course.
 Taking an interdisciplinary approach, students will analyze various aspects of British national identity by examining issues such as travel, language, ethnicity, the landscape, and communication.